How will you survive a toxic family who will surely ruin your enjoyment during the holidays?

 Here are 8 ways you can deal with a toxic family during the holidays:

 1. You need to understand that your happiness is in your hands:

 One of the characteristics of these family members is making you feel bad about yourself.
 They will not leave an inch to comment on your life and make you question your doings.

 But as long as you are happy with yourself, what’s the point of listening to them?
 You don’t need their validation to be happy.
 Right?

 2. Don’t get into fights:

 Relatives who don’t nurture goodwill for you will provoke you to engage in fights with them.
 Avoid that.
-If they are saying some bad stuff about you, just ignore.
+If they are saying some bad stuff about you, just ignore it.

 They would not necessarily get into physical abuse.
-Even if they do, there will be others around you and their true colours will get revealed.
+Even if they do, there will be others around you and their true colors will get revealed.